Greater London Authority: Creation

-The Labour party adopted a policy of a single, directly elected mayor (a policy first suggested by Tony Banks in 1990), together with an elected assembly watching over the mayor; this model, based on the mayor–council government of many American cities, was partly aimed at making sure the new body resembled the erstwhile GLC as little as possible.
-After the Labour party won the 1997 general election, the policy was outlined in a white paper entitled A Mayor and Assembly for London (March 1998).
+The Labour Party advocated a government structure comprising a single, directly elected mayor (a policy first suggested by Tony Banks in 1990), together with an elected deliberative assembly to scrutinise them.
+This model was based on the mayor–council government of many American and Canadian cities rather than the parliamentary-style GLC.
+Indeed, it was partly aimed at making sure the new body resembled the erstwhile GLC as little as possible.
+After Labour won the 1997 general election, the policy was outlined in a white paper entitled A Mayor and Assembly for London (March 1998).

 Simultaneously with the elections to the London Borough councils, a referendum was held on the establishment of the GLA in May 1998, which was approved with 72% of the vote.
 The Greater London Authority Act 1999 passed through Parliament, receiving royal assent in October 1999.
-In a controversial election campaign, the then prime minister, Tony Blair, attempted to block Livingstone's nomination and imposed his own candidate.
-In reaction, Livingstone stood as an independent candidate, resulting in his expulsion from the Labour Party and in March 2000, was elected as Mayor of London.
+Most polling showed that Livingstone, the last leader of the GLC, would easily win the mayoral election.
+However, in a controversial election campaign, the then prime minister, Tony Blair, attempted to block the nomination of Livingstone, a factional rival, and imposed his own candidate.
+In reaction, Livingstone stood as an independent candidate, resulting in his expulsion from the Labour Party.
+In March 2000, he was elected as Mayor of London, pushing Labour's candidate into third place.
 Following an interim period in which the mayor and assembly had been elected but had no powers, the GLA was formally established on 3 July 2000.